keptn/lifecycle-toolkit/docs/content/en/docs/architecture/components/scheduler/_index.md

 The Keptn Scheduler uses the Kubernetes
 [Scheduler Framework](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/) and is based on the [Scheduler Plugins Repository](https://github.com/kubernetes-sigs/scheduler-plugins/tree/master).
-Additionally it registers itself as a [Permit plugin](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/#permit).
+Additionally, it registers itself as a [Permit plugin](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/#permit).

 ### How does the Keptn Scheduler works